matthieupetite/azure-terraform-project-sample/README.md

    }
    ```

+2. Configure your backend

+   Add a backend.tfvars file in the infra folder with the configuration of your azure container.
+Replace the resource group name, with the one created earlier and proceed the same way for the storage account name.

+    ```json
+    resource_group_name  = "demo"
+    storage_account_name = "abcd1234"
+    container_name       = "tfstate"
+    key                  = "dev.terraform.tfstate"
+    ```

-2. Create a main.tf file
+3. Create a main.tf file

    ```terraform
      /**